Ronny Allan’s ‘PoNETry’ © – An Ode to Invisible Illness

 Staging Models

-There are two main staging systems in use, AJCC and ENETs.
-Both are based on the TNM Staging System although the content may differ.
+There are two main staging systems in use: American Joint Committee on Cancer (AJCC) and European Neuroendocrine Tumour Society (ENETs).
+Both are based on the TNM Staging System although the content may differ (in my own research, not that different).

 The TNM Staging System was developed and is maintained by the AJCC and the Union for International Cancer Control (UICC).
 It is the most commonly used staging system by medical professionals around the world.
 The TNM classification system was developed as a tool for doctors to stage different types of cancer based on certain, standardised criteria.
 Please note with different TNM models, there could be different stage descriptions depending on the location of the primary tumour and similarly different TNM models for different tumour locations.
 Although most seem to synchronise, this is a really important point for Neuroendocrine Neoplasms (NENs) interpretation due to their multiple primary locations.